 “Indeed, my prayer, my rites of sacrifice, my living and my dying are for Allah, Lord of the worlds.”

-This year Qurbani is expected to fall on or around 21st August 2018.
-Donate your Qurbani with Al Mustafa Welfare Trust this year and help a family in need enjoy the festival of Eid-ul-Adha in comfort, too.
+In 2019, Qurbani is expected to fall on or around 11th August, although the exact date is subject to sighting of the moon.
+Donate qurbani with Al Mustafa Welfare Trust and help a family in need enjoy the festival of Eid-ul-Adha in comfort, too.

-Qurbani 2018 is almost here and soon, Muslim’s around the world will be celebrating Eid-ul-Adha with their family and friends.
+Qurbani 2019 is almost upon us, which means that soon, Muslim’s all around the world will be celebrating Eid-ul-Adha with their family, friends and loved ones.

-According to the narration in the Holy Qur’an, Prophet Ibrahim (A.S) had a dream, not once, but several times, where he was being asked by Allah (SWT) to sacrifice his beloved son.
-On narrating this dream to his son, Ismail, too, agreed to abide by Allah’s (SWT) wishes without any hesitation.
+According to the narration in the Holy Qur’an, Prophet Ibrahim (A.S) had a dream - not once, but several times - where he was being asked by Allah (SWT) to sacrifice his beloved son.
+On narrating this dream to his son, Ismail, both father and son agreed to abide by Allah’s (SWT) wishes without any hesitation.

-The Qurbani meat is divided into three parts; one to be distributed to the family, friends or neighbours, one part for yourself and one part to be given to those in need.
+If the Qurbani donation is a goat or sheep, it is enough just for one person; but a camel, cow, bull, or buffalo can be a donation from as many as seven people.
+The meat of a Qurbani donation is divided into three parts; one to be shared out among the family, friends or neighbours, one for yourself and one to be given to those in need.

 More questions?
 View our Qurbani FAQ's page.